Faysk/NewPlayer/README.md

 # NewPlayer
-Code for server of streaming videos
+Code for server of streaming videos.